Preparing for degree-level study

-If you're an international student and English is not your first language, we offer the English Proficiency Programme to help you become fluent enough to succeed in your chosen programme of study.
+If English is not your first language, we offer the English Proficiency Programme to help you become fluent enough to succeed in your chosen programme of study.
 The EPP is available both on-campus and online, and it is open to international students and domestic students.

 Our Foundation Studies Programme is designed to help international students who don’t meet our undergraduate entry requirements.
 It offers successful students guaranteed entry into Victoria University of Wellington’s undergraduate programmes.